 My childhood nickname is Lelé.
 Which is just an affectionate, typical shortening of my full name.
 My friends and family in Brasil call me that and whenever I hear it’s like the child in me is being called to come out and play.

-I started training again in February 2011, with DDL in Streatham.
-This was accidental, I thought I was too old to do Capoeira so I was looking for a local place where my son could learn.
+Twenty years later, I started training again in February 2011, with DDL in Streatham.
+This was accidental, I thought I was too old to do Capoeira and I was just looking for a local place where my son could learn.
 Mestre Guimba convinced me to give it a go myself and that I wasn’t too old.
 I have been training since then.

 From May 2014 I’ve been privileged and honoured to train with Mestre Poncianinho’s Mojuba group in London.
 It’s never too late to start learning Capoeira.
 I spent years not going back because I thought I was too old and that was foolish of me.
 All I wanted was to train again.
 Capoeira never left my heart since I first met her when I was a teenage girl.

 When it comes to my injuries, and there have been many over the years: “I would rather wear out than rust out” – Dolly Parton